joelnewcomer/visitoconee/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.12.8 =

+Release date: 25th February 2019

+* fix CSS for the top bar ShortPixel icon on post pages
+* i18n some text which was left out by mistake
+* include the green "CAN" WebP image which shows that the .htaccess works with WebP images having extensions like .jpg.webp
+* display notice if ShortPixel Adaptive Images is active and the Generate WebP markup option is checked.
+Do not generate the WebP markup in this case.

 = 4.12.7 =